 PCS Prep – DIY Packing for Military Moving

 When I know there is an upcoming PCS, I don’t wait until we have orders in hand to start packing our items.
 Instead, I’d start planning the PCS in late fall.
 One of the first things I would do is pack up my holiday decorations right after the holidays.
 Packing ornaments for a move is different from just packing away your Christmas stash for a year.
 I would individually wrap each ornament and then clearly label each box.

 Another area that I would pack myself is my scrapbooks, photo albums, and all my scrapbooking supplies.
 These items are not used on a regular basis, and they are items that I prefer to pack myself.
 Look for other items that you don’t use all the time – collections, books, mementos – and pack and label in advance.
 I pre-pack my most valuable items and let the mover’s pack my packed boxes.
 Just don’t seal or tape the boxes shut.
 The moving company has to be able to look inside and verify the contents before they seal it, otherwise they won’t accept liability.
-There are more DIY moving tips here.
+There are more DIY moving tips here to help you prep and pre-pack before you move.

 You don’t need to know your next destination to start purging.
 An on-post or neighborhood-wide garage sale is a great way to purge and make a little extra cash.
 Go through those boxes that weren’t unpacked during your last move.
 Donate outgrown clothes and toys that are no longer played with.
 With every PCS, there were things I knew I didn’t want to move, so I gave them away.
 It’s never too early to start that process.
 Clearing out now will save you unnecessary weight in your upcoming move.